 Do you notice your child is socially awkward, unable to effectively communicate their thoughts and feelings, and has a psychical oddity?
-Your child might be autistic and it is best for you to get them assessed for autism.
-Psychologists at The Family Psychology Place will know how to discover if your young one is exhibiting signs within the autism spectrum disorder (ASD) and be able to help from there.
+If so, it is best for you to have your child assessed for autism.
+Psychologists at The Family Psychology Place will know how to discover if your young one is exhibiting signs of Autism Spectrum Disorder (ASD) and be able to help from there.

-How do our psychologists test for ASD?
+How do our psychologists assess for ASD?
 Like with any sort of concern, we always start with a 1-hour conversation with you to discuss why you decided to come to see us at this particular point in time.
 A series of tests will be assigned based on your particular concerns and questions about your child.
-We may discover you have nothing to worry about and put your mind at ease or we uncover a deeper issue during your visit.
+We may discover you have nothing to worry about and put your mind at ease or we may uncover a deeper issue during your visit.
 All our assessments vary depending on the age of the child and specific scenario.
-After all, no one person is identical and our tests need to be as unique as the individual with whom the appointment is about.
-Test results will be the determining factor for treatment options.
+Our assessments need to be as unique as the individual with whom the appointment is about.
+Test results from the assessment will be the primary determining factor in establishing treatment options.

 Signs of Autism Spectrum Disorder (ASD):

 - Non-responsive to their name by 12 months old

 - Repeatedly flap their hands, spin in circles, or rock their body

 - Repeat words and phrases over and over